Jeppe Kudsk

 Jeppe Kudsk Pedersen (born 25 February 2003) is a Danish professional footballer who plays as a centre-back for Danish Superliga club Fredericia.

 Career

 Randers

 Kudsk joined Randers FC from Holstebro Boldklub in January 2018.
 Kudsk fought his way up through the youth ranks at Randers and made his debut for the club's first team on 27 October 2021, in a Danish Cup match against Middelfart Boldklub.

 After his debut, Kudsk made no further appearances for Randers' first team until his Danish Superliga debut on 15 May 2023, where he played all 90 minutes against Viborg FF.
 Kudsk also played the following match against FC Nordsjælland.

 In June 2023, Kudsk signed a two-year extension with Randers and was permanently promoted to the first team squad.

 FC Fredericia

-On May 13, 2024 the Danish 1st Division club FC Fredericia confirmed that Kudsk joined the club from the upcoming season on a deal until June 2027.
+On 13 May 2024 the Danish 1st Division club FC Fredericia confirmed that Kudsk joined the club from the upcoming season on a deal until June 2027.
+In his first season he helped the club getting promoted to the Danish Superliga for the first time in club history existence.